AdobeDocs/experience-manager-65.nl-NL/help/sites-deploying/technical-requirements.md

 >[!NOTE]
 >
 >**SELinux uitschakelen:** Afbeeldingsservice werkt niet wanneer SELinux is ingeschakeld.
 Deze optie is standaard ingeschakeld.
-U verhelpt dit probleem door het bestand **/etc/selinux/config** te bewerken en de SELinux-waarde te wijzigen van:
+To remedy this issue, edit the **/etc/selinux/config** file and change the SELinux value from:
 >
 >`SELINUX=enforcing` **tot** `SELINUX=disabled`